cferdinandi/vanilla-js-academy/content/_index.md

 Week 4: JavaScript Plugins & Scope
 : How to write code that's more resilient and reusable, and that can scale to a variety of use cases.

-Week 5: Debugging
-: How to figure why your code isn't working (and how to fix it).

-Week 6: Browser Storage
+Week 5: Browser Storage
 : How to store data locally in the browser and use it later.

-Week 7: JS Apps & State Management
+Week 6: JS Apps & State Management
 : What state is and some different approaches for managing it.

-Week 8: JS Apps & Routing
+Week 7: JS Apps & Routing
 : How to manage different views and layouts in a JavaScript app.

+Week 8: Wrap Up
+: Wrap up the JavaScript app projects, explore how to apply what you've learned to your own work, and talk about what's next.

 <div class="padding-top-large padding-bottom-large">